 The viewfinder of the FP is relatively bright and clear.
 The mat screen is equipped with a central microprism spot as a focusing aid.
 Apart from the mat screen image, there are no informations available in the viewfinder.

 Shutter speed range is from 1 s to 1/1000 s and B. The flash synch for electronic strobes was quite fast for the time with a shortest 1/125 s.

 The position of the accessory shoe, that was available as a separate accessory, is a bit strange.
 It rests above the rewind crank and has to be removed from its seat for rewinding the film.
 It simply plugs into a matching guide on the camera body and has no flash contact.
 The flash bulbs or strobes have to be connected with a cable to the matching PC socket on the camera body.

 From today's point of view, the Konica FP is not first choice for a user camera, it's more a collector's item, even though the cameras are not particularly expensive.
 The main problem is, that lenses and accessories for the Konica bodies with the older F bayonet are rare and not easy to get.
 From Konica, there are no wide angle lenses available at all with focal lengths shorter than 35 mm for the F bayonet.

 The old Konica bodies and lenses are also of very high build quality and very rugged – but the operating controls on the FP are in general not as smooth and a pleasure to use as with the later cameras of the Autoreflex series.

-An external Cadmium sulfide light meter was available as a separate assessory.
-It could be mounted on the camera and is coupled with the shutter speed dial by a small groove.
+External Cadmium sulfide (CdS) light meters are available as a separate assessory.
+They can be mounted on the camera and are coupled with the shutter speed dial by a small groove.
 There are two different light meters matching the Konica FP.
-The older Konica Light Meter ist sitting on the prism housing and clamped to the viewfinder eyepiece, the newer and much smaller Konica Light Meter II is mounted with a clamp around the shutter speed dial base.
+The older Konica Light Meter is sitting on the prism housing and clamped to the viewfinder's eyepiece, the newer and much smaller Konica Light Meter II is mounted with a clamp around the shutter speed dial base.